Services

 Step 1: Book Online - Use our secure booking system to schedule your consultation at a time that suits you.

-Step 2: Hair Loss Assessment (10–20 minutes via video call)
+Step 2: Hair Loss Assessment (20 minutes in-person)

 During your consultation, your doctor will: